2011 England riots: Trials and sentencing

 On 1 September 2011 the BBC reported that official Ministry of Justice figures showed that of the 1,566 people that had appeared before magistrates on charges connected with the disorder, 1,027 had been in London, 190 in Greater Manchester, 132 in the West Midlands, 67 in Merseyside and 64 in Nottingham.

 Sentences of four years in a Young Offender Institution were given to two males who promoted riots via Facebook.
 The proposed events in Northwich and Warrington were not attended by any other people.
 These sentences were affirmed on appeal by the Court of Appeal.

 Giving the judgment of the court, the Lord Chief Justice of England and Wales, Lord Judge, sitting with Sir John Thomas and Lord Justice Leveson, stated that there is "an overwhelming obligation on sentencing courts to do what they can to ensure the protection of the public", that "the imposition of severe sentences, intended to provide both punishment and deterrence, must follow" and that "[t]hose who deliberately participate in disturbances of this magnitude, causing injury and damage and fear to even the most stout-hearted of citizens, and who individually commit further crimes during the course of the riots are committing aggravated crimes".
 The appeals were dismissed.

-On 25 April 2012, the Court of Appeal (Lord Judge CJ, Openshaw & Irwin JJ) increased the sentence imposed by the Inner London Crown Court on Adam Ahmadzai from four years detention to seven years detention for offences of violent disorder, robbery, burglary and criminal damage committed during the riots on 8 August 2011, after a reference from Attorney General, Dominic Grieve QC.
+On 25 April 2012, the Court of Appeal (Lord Judge CJ, Openshaw & Irwin JJ) increased the sentence imposed by the Inner London Crown Court on Adam Ahmadzai from four years detention to seven years detention for offences of violent disorder, robbery, burglary and criminal damage committed during the riots on 8 August 2011, following a reference from Attorney General, Dominic Grieve QC.
 The Lord Chief Justice stated that the offences were of the "greatest possible seriousness".

 A woman who had not taken part in the riots received five months for receiving a pair of stolen shorts.
 The sentence was later reduced on appeal.
-Manchester police used Twitter to celebrate the five-month sentence; they later apologised and removed the tweet.
+Greater Manchester Police used Twitter to celebrate the five-month sentence; they later apologised and removed the tweet.
 A teenager was freed when prosecutors found evidence he had been wrongly charged with arson.

 While in prison, his own flat was burned down.
 The detaining of under-18s without criminal records was criticised by UNICEF in October 2011 for possibly breaching the 1989 UN Convention on the Rights of the Child.
 By August 2012, 1,292 rioters had been handed custodial sentences totalling 1,800 years at 16.8 months on an average.